tomjaguarpaw/H2/posts/how-i-use-debian-dell-xps-13-7390.md

 then opening it again.
 Sometimes it hangs and closing and opening the lid doesn't work; in those cases I have to reboot.

+Sometimes I accidentally press a key combination (perhaps involving the Fn key) and Caps Lock gets toggled on.
+I haven't been able to work out what that key combination is.

 #### X11 external screen disconnection bug

 If I am in dual head mode (i.e. X is using the internal screen and an